agoralabs/appmesh-demo-aws/README.md

 # Building a Service Mesh Demo Platform with Terraform in AWS Cloud

 In the ever-evolving landscape of modern applications and cloud native architectures, the need for efficient, scalable, and secure communication between services is paramount.
-If you still have a doubt for your own organization, just look at your organization and if you are deploying more and more services and observing thoses services is challenging, for sure your organization definitely need a service Mesh.
+If you still have a doubt for your own organization, just take a look at your workloads and if you are deploying more and more services and observing thoses services is a bit challenging, for sure your organization definitely need a service Mesh.

 ![Microservices Before and After](/images/00_1_servicemesh_before_after_1.png)